DerickMatheus/ECG-interpretation/README.md

 <h4> Graphs </h4>

-A graphs folder will be created in the main folder, containing the following graphs:
+A graphs folder will be created in the main directory, containing the following graphs:

 <i>
 real.png <br/>